OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/project-coordination-code-samples.md

 ---
-title: Project Coordination Code Samples
+title: Project coordination code samples
-description: Project Coordination guide Code Samples that show how to perform various tasks covered in the guide.
+description: Project coordination guide code samples that show how to perform various tasks covered in the guide.
 position: 2
 ---